Ever stared at a histology slide and wondered why the muscle fibers look the way they do?

 - Smooth muscle – non‑striated, found in walls of hollow organs, spindle‑shaped cells.

 In a PAL practical you’ll be asked to identify each type, point out key structures, and sometimes explain function.
-Even so, Question 9 is notorious because it bundles several of those tasks into one.
+Still, Question 9 is notorious because it bundles several of those tasks into one.
 Think of it as a mini‑case study: you get a slide, a prompt, and a ticking clock.

 The Typical Set‑Up